PooleLab/MD-Phylogeny/README.md

 > Adjust the path in line 3 to your file locations
   - Check the trajectories for these parameters for any abnormalities
 4. Production Run:
-  - Perform the production simulation to under stable, equilibrated conditions.
+  - Perform the production simulation under stable, equilibrated conditions.
 (If you change dt to 0.002 ps, and you want your simulation to last for 100 ns, then nsteps is 100,000 ps / 0.002 ps = 50,000,000)
   - The folder structure will be ```<proteinfoldername>/charmm*/gromacs```
   - Use ```s3_make_production_scripts.py``` to create production scripts for each protein.